On the Dirichlet problem for the degenerate $k$-Hessian equation: Introduction

-In order to find a global $C^{1,1}$ $k$-admissible solution in degenerate problems, the usual strategy is to establish global $C^{2}$ a priori estimates for the non-degenerate case that are independent of the positive lower bound of $f$.
-Then, based on the existence theory of Caffarelli-Nirenberg-Spruck \cite{CNS1985} for the non-degenerate case, the existence of a $k$-admissible solution in $C^{1,1}(\overline{\Omega})$ for the degenerate case is obtained by an approximation argument.
-There is an extensive body of work on this problem.
-In addition to the references cited, we refer the reader to \cite{CNS1986,Hong1994,Krylov1987,Krylov1988,Trudinger1987,Trudinger1983,Trudinger1984,Guan1997a,Guan1998,Guan2021,Xu2014,Li1999,Wang2001}.
-This is, however, a far from complete list of important contributions.
+A common strategy is to derive global $C^{2}$ a priori estimate for the non-degenerate case that are independent of the positive lower bound of $f$.
+Then the existence of a $k$-admissible solution in $C^{1,1}(\overline{\Omega})$ for the degenerate case is established by an approximation argument using solutions to non-degenerate problems.
+To establish global $C^{2}$ a priori estimate independent of the positive lower bound of $f$, the primary challenge is to derive the second-order normal derivative estimate on the boundary.

-Below we state the main results.
-First, we establish global $C^{1}$ estimate and boundary estimates for the second-order derivatives in the tangential and tangential-normal directions.